Skip to content

 # omit_err_status = ["404"]

-## Compatible ddtrace: It is possible to compatible OTEL Trace with DDTrace trace
+## compatible ddtrace: It is possible to compatible OTEL Trace with DDTrace trace

 # compatible_ddtrace=false

-## Split service.name from xx.system.
+## spilt service.name form xx.system.

 ## see: https://github.com/open-telemetry/semantic-conventions/blob/main/docs/database/database-spans.md